KeystoneDefiant/No-Sleep-Till-Nookland/README.md

 #### How to use

-Walk up to Pondo until the **(A) Talk** option is available and plug in the controller.
-It will automatically sync with the console, initiate the bowling game with Pondo, throw a perfect strike, and end the bowling game.
-It will play the bowling game in a loop.

 This repository has been tested using a UNO r3.

 LUFA has been included as a git submodule, check it out with recursive.